USB3 Vision: Technology

 The standard defines a specific USB Class ID (Class 0xEF, Subclass 0x05) for identifying the device.
 As the standard is defined at a protocol layer, the software vendor providing the driver may be a different entity than the company designing the camera.

 Register Access includes mandatory USB3 vision registers as well as camera specific registers which may control parameters such as shutter speed or integration time, gamma correction, white balance, etc. The later register types are diverse across cameras.
 The camera specific registers can be queried via a XML schema file which is part of the GenICam standard.
 The GenICam standard has a Standard Feature Naming Convention so that vendor agnostic software can be created.
 The GenICam standard is independent of the transfer protocol.
 This standard and GigE Vision are examples of wire protocols which pair with the GenICam standard.
 This contrasts with Camera Serial Interface; the Camera Command Set (CCS) is part of that standard for controlling camera parameters.
 For many real devices, the vendors provide alternate methods such as I2C to access the full set of parameters that a specific device may support.
 These can include lighting synchronization and separate motor controls for optical focusing elements.
+USB3 technology due to mentioned popularity and modernization factors also enables to use of new, smaller components (FPGA) and one device needs fewer of such already small components overall.